-The Bacilli thrive in essentially all environments, and have significant taxonomic and phylogenetic diversity, neither of which are fully characterized [6](28).
-The vast majority of research on the Bacilli has focused on only two clades.
-The first of these is the “B. cereus-group”, which is comprised of the closely related species B. anthracis, B. cereus, Bacillus thuringiensis, Bacillus mycoides, Bacillus pseudomycoides and Bacillus weihenstephanensis [7](65).
-Of these, the best studied are B. anthracis, the causative agent of anthrax [8](42), B. cereus, an important food-borne pathogen [9](62), and B. thuringiensis, which can produce an insect toxin and, therefore, be used for agricultural biocontrol [10](3).
-The second clade is comprised of Bacillus subtilis and its close relatives, B. amyloliquefaciens, B. atrophaeus, B. mojavensis, and B. vallismortis.
-Of these, only B. subtilis has received extensive study, making this species the primary model for Gram-positive bacteria and a major model for bacterial development [11](61).
-Because the B. cereus group and B. subtilis group species comprise only a very small subset of the total diversity of the Bacilli [12](7), the biology of the majority of Bacilli remains poorly understood [13](21).
+The Bacillaceae thrive in essentially all environments, and have significant taxonomic and phylogenetic diversity, neither of which are fully characterized [6].
+The vast majority of research on these organisms has focused on only two clades.
+The first of these is the “B. cereus-group”, which is comprised of the closely related species Bacillus anthracis, Bacillus cereus, Bacillus thuringiensis, Bacillus mycoides, Bacillus pseudomycoides and Bacillus weihenstephanensis [7].
+Of these, the best studied are B. anthracis, the causative agent of anthrax [8], B. cereus, an important food-borne pathogen [9], and B. thuringiensis, which can produce an insect toxin and, therefore, be used for agricultural biocontrol [10].
+The second clade is comprised of Bacillus subtilis and its close relatives, including B. lichenniformis, B. pumilus, B. amyloliquefaciens, B. atrophaeus, B. mojavensis, and B. vallismortis.
+Of these, only B. subtilis has received extensive study, making this species the primary model for Gram-positive bacteria and a major model for bacterial development [11].
+Because the B. cereus -group and B. subtilis -group species comprise only a very small subset of the total diversity of the Bacillaceae [12], the biology of the majority of these organisms remains poorly understood [13].

-A structure that is found in spores of all Bacilli (and, indeed, Clostridia as far as is known) is the coat, a protein shell that encapsulates and protects the spore [14-17](16, 18, 22, 30).
+A structure that is found in spores of all Bacillaceae (and, indeed, Clostridia as far as is known) is the coat, a protein shell that encapsulates and protects the spore [14-17].
 In species where it is the outermost spore structure (see below), the coat has the important role of interacting directly with surfaces in the environment.
-For example, proteins on the coat surface play a critical role in the adhesive properties of the spore [18](12).
-Other roles for the coat in interactions with the environment are likely but remain undescribed [15, 18-22](5, 12, 16, 53, 55, 58).
-The coat has additional diverse functions, including roles in germination and resistance to environmental stresses, including reactive small molecules, degradative enzymes, microbial predation and UV radiation [1, 15, 19, 20, 22, 23](5, 16, 34, 53, 55, 59).
-It is plausible that any or all of these coat functions could differ among Bacillus species inhabiting various niches, where the challenges faced by spores may vary as well.
-These characteristics are among those making bacterial spores unique in nature and have motivated over 140 years of research [11, 24, 25](15, 35, 61).
+For example, proteins on the coat surface play a critical role in the adhesive properties of the spore [18].
+It is likely that there are other roles for coat interactions with the environment but they remain undescribed [15, 18-22].
+The coat has additional diverse functions, including roles in germination and resistance to environmental stresses, like small reactive molecules, degradative enzymes, microbial predation and UV radiation [1, 15, 19, 20, 22, 23].
+It is plausible that any or all of these coat functions could differ among Bacillaceae species that inhabit various niches and the challenges faced by these spores may vary as well.
+These characteristics are among those making bacterial spores unique in nature and have motivated over 140 years of research [11, 24, 25].

-The coat varies significantly in structure among species [15, 26-28](2, 16, 31, 66).
-In B. subtilis, the coat has three major layers distinguishable by thin-section electron microscopy: a lightly staining inner coat, a darkly staining outer coat and, encasing the outer coat, a crust [29, 30](41, 68).
-The crust is a recently identified structure that is distinct from the outer coat [30](41).
-Other species, including those of the B. cereus -group, have a thinner coat [27](2).
-The coat can also possess more complex features, such as the long filamentous structures in Bacillus clausii [28](66).
-B. cereus -group species, as well as other species including B. megaterium, B. laterosporus and B. vedderi, possess an additional structure that surrounds the coat, called the exosporium which also varies in structure among species [14, 28, 31, 32](29, 30, 66, 67).
-The exosporium is known to have roles in interacting with environmental surfaces and other cells [18, 33, 34](9, 12, 47).
-It may also have as yet uncharacterized roles in protection of the spore.
-Importantly, the exosporium is not an impermeable barrier, as it allows passage of small molecules such as sugars and amino acids [35](4).
+The coat varies significantly in structure among species [15, 26-28].
+In B. subtilis, the coat has three major layers distinguishable by thin-section electron microscopy: a lightly staining inner coat and a darkly staining outer coat that encases a crust [29, 30].
+The crust is a recently identified structure that is distinct from the outer coat [30].
+Other species, including those of the B. cereus -group, have a thinner coat [27].
+The coat can also possess more complex features, such as the long filamentous structures in Bacillus clausii [28].
+B. cereus -group species, as well as other species including B. megaterium, B. laterosporus and B. vedderi, possess an additional structure that surrounds the coat, called the exosporium which also varies in structure among species [14, 28, 31, 32].
+The exosporium is known to have roles in interacting with environmental surfaces and other cells [18, 33, 34].
+It may also have uncharacterized roles in protection of the spore.
+Importantly, the exosporium is not an impermeable barrier, as it allows passage of small molecules such as sugars and amino acids [35].